Material-Blazor/Material.Blazor/index.md

 <br />

 >[!TIP]
->Visit our website at https://blazormdc.com which is being developed as a new Blazor MDC demonstration.
+>Visit our website at https://blazormdc.com for a full Blazor MDC demonstration.

 ## Lightweight Material Theme razor components for Blazor